BigRoom/quinn/README.md

 # quinn
-The docker-compose deployment setup of Big Room
+The docker-compose deployment setup of Big Room.
+It manages everything public.